 Academic Showcase highlights program/course offerings for grades 9-12

 At Broken Arrow Public Schools, students typically select their courses every February for the next school year.
-Below are a number of videos highlighting program opportunities that will help students make informed decisions about high school course selection and post-graduation pathways.
+Below are a number of presentations and videos highlighting program opportunities that will help students make informed decisions about high school course selection and post-graduation pathways.
 For questions about enrollment or course offerings, please visit your school site's news section or directly contact your school site.

 Dual (Concurrent) enrollment is an alliance between Broken Arrow Public Schools, Tulsa Community College and Northeastern State University in Broken Arrow.
 Through this program, junior and senior students can attend college courses during the school day through TCC at NSU-BA and receive both high school credit and college credit.

 Seniors receive 18 credit hours of tuition waiver for the year, and juniors receive 12 credit hours of tuition waiver for the year.
 Students pay for class fees.
 Transportation is provided by Broken Arrow Public Schools to and from the NSU-BA campus.

 - For more information visit Tulsa Community College website.

 Incoming freshmen and sophomores can participate in a program called Early College High School.
 This program allows students to take high school level courses on the Northeastern State University-Broken Arrow campus while simultaneously equipping them to successfully undertake college coursework upon completion of 10th grade.